aws/eks-anywhere/docs/content/en/docs/reference/eksctl/_index.md

 export CLUSTER_NAME=docker01
 eksctl anywhere generate clusterconfig ${CLUSTER_NAME} -p docker > ${CLUSTER_NAME}.yaml
 ```
-Once you have generated the yaml configuration file, edit that file to add configuration information before you use the file to create your cluster.
+Once you have generated the YAML configuration file, edit that file to add configuration information before you use the file to create your cluster.
 See [local](../../getting-started/local-environment) and [production](../../getting-started/production-environment) cluster creation procedures for details.

 ### `eksctl anywhere generate support-bundle-config`

 If you would like to customize your support bundle, you can generate a support bundle configuration file (`support-bundle-config`),
-edit that file to choose the data you want to gather,
+edit that file to choose the data you want to gather, and
 then gather the selected data into a support bundle (`support-bundle`).

 Generate a support bundle config file (then edit that file to select the log data you want to gather):